Xi spat with Trudeau lays bare China's frayed ties with Canada

 'Awkward position'

+Xi's remarks suggest he feels "he can pressure Trudeau with few repercussions, if any", Chong told AFP, adding that the Chinese leader's "high degree of confidence" might indicate "he does not take either Trudeau or Canada that seriously as interlocutors".

+In contrast, "Xi's body language with (US President) Biden just a few days before... seemed more cordial", he said.

-The tone was akin to "a great power speaking to a less-great power", said Van Jackson, senior lecturer in international relations at Victoria University of Wellington, New Zealand.
+The Chinese leader's tone was akin to "a great power speaking to a less-great power", said Van Jackson, senior lecturer in international relations at Victoria University of Wellington, New Zealand.

 "Xi's language and body posture was not at all unusual for government officials who are on less than friendly terms -- in private," Jackson told AFP.